AT-Publishing/website/_posts/2017-11-07-hw-wallets-2xfork.md

 You will need to split your coins manually if you want to value the 1x and 2x chains independently.
 This process will only be manual with Trezor and a splitting tool specific to this fork (a fork without replay protection) will be implemented.

-SatishiLabs make it clear in their blog post that the coin splitting tool will come without any warranties -- if something happens to your coins, they are not responsible.
+SatoshiLabs make it clear in their blog post that the coin splitting tool will come without any warranties -- if something happens to your coins, they are not responsible.

 SatoshiLabs will update [the Trezor blog post](https://blog.trezor.io/trezor-statement-segwit2x-2x-hard-fork-b2x-f245fe4f0fb) with splitting guide closer to the fork.